-This is not surprising as the self employed do not benefit from an employer payment into a pension automatically set up for them.
-From April employers have to pay in 2% of eligible employees qualifying earnings to a pension fund and this will rise to 3% in April 2019.
-The self employed have to find and fund their own pension arrangements.
+This is not surprising as the self-employed don’t benefit from an employer payment into a pension automatically set up for them.
+Employers must make a pension plan available and pay into it 3% of eligible employees qualifying earnings.
+The self-employed must find and fund their own pension arrangements.

-Historically the self employed have also missed out on the additional component of the State pension scheme which existed until 2016 and could almost double the basic state pension of employees, if sufficient national insurance contributions had been paid in by them and their employers.
-Self employed workers may only expect the basic State pension for credits earned up to 2016, leaving another gap in their retirement funding.
+Historically the self-employed have also missed out on the additional component of the State pension scheme which existed until 2016 and was paid on top of the basic state pension.
+Self-employed workers may only expect the basic State pension for credits earned up to April 2016, leaving another gap in their retirement funding.

-It is understandable that the last thing on the mind of the newly self employed is planning for retirement.
+It is understandable that the last thing on the mind of the newly self-employed is planning for retirement.
 In the early days survival and building the business are the focus.
 This year many established businesses have faced months of closure which may have set back plans to save for retirement.
-However, neglecting pension provision can be a costly mistake as delaying starting paying into a pension can mean that the individual runs out of time to catch up.
+However, neglecting pension saving can be a costly mistake leaving less time to catch up.
 That may mean working longer or adjusting living standards in retirement.

 The system of tax relief for pension savings offers some flexibility, especially important for the self-employed.
 Tax relief is granted on pension savings of up to 100% of self-employed profits with a ceiling on savings of £40,000* per tax year.
-Allowances not claimed in the tax year it is earned can be carried forward for up to 3 tax years, with catch up pension investments then receiving relief in the year they are paid into the pension plan.
+Allowances not claimed in the tax year profits are earned can be carried forward for up to 3 tax years, with catch up pension savings receiving that relief in the year they are paid into the pension plan.
 This can be an ideal option for the new start up, where earnings in the early years may be lower and less certain.
-If the business is successful, a catch up investment can recoup the tax relief foregone in the early years.
+If the business is successful, a catch-up pension payment can recoup the tax relief foregone in the earlier years.

 However, one little known rule is that the ability to carry forward tax relief to future years can only be used by those who have a registered pension scheme in place in those earlier years.
-If the individual has no pension scheme open to receive contributions they cannot carry forward the relief from the earlier years.
-So unless there is a pension plan in place entitlement to relief not used in the year it is earned is lost.
+If the individual has no pension scheme open to receive contributions, they lose the relief from the earlier year’s profits.

-Having a pension plan in place in the early years of self employment can leave options open for later years.
-Getting started sooner will also enable the option of earlier or later retirement to be a choice, rather than a necessity.
-Pension plans can be opened with as little as £25 per month or a one off sum of £400, so having a plan open, even if you cannot afford to pay much in to start with, it can be a good investment for the future.
+Having a pension plan in place in the early years of self -employment can leave options open for later years.
+Getting started sooner will also enable the timing of retirement to be a choice, rather than a necessity.
+Pension plans can be opened with as little as £25 per month or a one-off sum of £400, so having a plan open, even if you cannot afford to pay much in to start with, can be a good investment for the future.

 Director of Public Policy, LEBC